Douglas A-4 Skyhawk: United States

 The A-4's nimble performance also made it suitable to replace the McDonnell Douglas F-4 Phantom II when the Navy downsized its aircraft for the Blue Angels demonstration team, until McDonnell Douglas F/A-18 Hornets were available in the 1980s.
-The last U.S. Navy Skyhawks, TA-4J models belonging to the composite squadron VC-8, remained in military use for target towing, and as adversary aircraft, for combat training at Naval Station Roosevelt Roads.
+The last USN Skyhawks, TA-4J models belonging to the composite squadron VC-8, remained in military use for target towing and as adversary aircraft for combat training at Naval Station Roosevelt Roads.
 These aircraft were officially retired on 3 May 2003.

 Skyhawks were well loved by their crews for being tough and agile.
-These attributes, along with their low purchase and operating cost as well as easy maintenance, have contributed to the popularity of the A-4 with American and international armed forces.
+These attributes, along with their low purchase and operating cost, as well as easy maintenance, have contributed to the popularity of the A-4 with American and international armed forces.
 Besides the U.S., at least four other nations have used Skyhawks in combat (Argentina, Indonesia, Israel, and Kuwait).